Dr. Cooper entered the lab and sat before his monitor.

 “Betty was a good friend of your moms in school.
 That’s why we came to this town.
 She and her husband have four children.
 They’ll take care of you until I’m ready.
 You’ll be warm and fed.
 At the right time, I’ll come and get you, I promise!
 Your gift to me is to stay with Betty.”
 He hesitated.
 “And … to forgive me.”

 Maya couldn’t hold back but sobbed freely into his chest.
-This time her tears were glad ones as the beginning of hope was born with his promise.
+This time her tears were ones of hope born with his promise.

 Dr. Cooper said, “For many people, Christmas is a time to reflect.”

 “For a few weeks each year, people pause to review who they are and consider what’s truly important in their lives.”

 “Is that what the spirit of Christmas is, the gathering of family and friends, and a time to reflect?” asked Henri.